Gina Prince-Bythewood Wants To Show Women They’re Warriors

 In other words, they chose to do the right thing.
 And the result is a fresh and inspired take on the genre, which re-imagines what superheroes look and sound like.
 In Prince-Bythewood’s world, we are all fierce warriors, and this is our time to break the cycle.

-Refinery29: It’s thrilling to see women and people of color taking center stage in an action film without constantly needing to hammer home how exceptional that is.
+Refinery29: It’s thrilling to see women and people of colour taking centre stage in an action film without constantly needing to hammer home how exceptional that is.
 In so many films, it feels forced, like it was an afterthought thrown in at the last minute, rather than an intentional component of the story.

 Gina Prince Bythewood: “I give props to Greg Rucka, who created these characters, and really did make their backgrounds integral to who they are.
 For me, it was about really wanting the cast to feel like what I see when I look out into the world, which we don’t always get to see in these types of films.
 I really wanted the audience to feel as though these characters are so real they could be sitting next to you at a Starbucks and they are somehow protecting us.”